abossard/architecture-center/docs/checklist/dev-ops.md

 **Ensure that all authorized team members can provision infrastructure and deploy the application.** Setting up production-like resources and deploying the application should not involve complicated manual tasks or detailed technical knowledge of the system.
 Anyone with the right permissions should be able to create or deploy production-like resources without going to the operations team.

-> This item doesn't imply that anyone can push live updates to the prodution deployment.
+> This item doesn't imply that anyone can push live updates to the production deployment.
 It's about reducing friction for developers and testers to create production-like environments.

 **Instrument the application for insight.** To understand the health of your application, you need to know how it's performing and whether it's experiencing any errors or problems.
 Always include instrumentation as a design requirement, and build the instrumentation into the application from the start.
 Instrumentation must include event logging for root cause analysis, but also telemetry and metrics to monitor the overall health and usage of the application.

 **Track your technical debt.** In many projects, release schedules can get prioritized over code quality to one degree or another.
 Always keep track when this occurs.
 Document any shortcuts or other non-optimal implementations, and schedule time in the future to revisit these issues.

 **Consider pushing updates directly to production.** To reduce the overall release cycle time, consider pushing properly tested code commits directly to production.
-Use feature toggles to control which features are enabled.
+Use [feature toggles][feature-toggles] to control which features are enabled.
 This allows you to move from development to release quickly, using the toggles to quickly enable or disable features.
-Toggles are also useful when performing tests such as canary releases, where a particular feature is deployed to a subset of the production environment.
+Toggles are also useful when performing tests such as [canary releases][canary-release], where a particular feature is deployed to a subset of the production environment.

 ## Testing